cjber/semantic-catalogue/reports/DOCS.md

 """
 ```

-Incorporating this 'Ask AI' option ensures that users receive not only
+Incorporating this ‘Ask AI’ option ensures that users receive not only
 relevant search results, but also a justification regarding the
 relevance of each dataset to their query, and why it was returned.